Pediatric Nutrition Counseling for Kids and Families

 Virtual nutrition counseling

 Available across several states in the US, via a HIPAA-compliant video platform.
-Our dietitians are licensed in North Carolina, Georgia, and Montana.
-We can see clients virtually in Arizona, Colorado, Connecticut, Georgia, Indiana, Michigan, Montana, New York, North Carolina, Oregon, Pennsylvania, Texas, and Vermont.
+Our dietitians are licensed in North Carolina, Florida, Georgia, Missouri, Montana, and South Carolina.
+We can see clients virtually in Arizona, Colorado, Connecticut, Florida, Georgia, Indiana, Michigan, Missouri, Montana, New York, North Carolina, Oregon, Pennsylvania, South Carolina, Texas, and Vermont.

 In-person nutrition counseling in Raleigh and Durham, North Carolina